1923 Palestinian Territories part of ‘British Mandate for Palestine’

 Meshal was born in the West Bank in 1956, then ruled by Jordan.
 In 1967, after the Six-Day War, Meshal's family moved to Kuwait when the area fell under Israeli occupation.
 In 1971, at the age of 15, Meshal joined the Muslim Brotherhood and a few years later, while studying physics at Kuwait University, he founded the student group List of the Islamic Right.

 In 1987, Palestinian Muslim Brotherhood leaders in Gaza founded the Islamic Resistance Movement, Hamas, in response to a mass uprising against the Israeli occupation.
-Mr Meshal became increasingly involved with Hamas over the next few years, leading what was known as the Kuwait contingent of Palestinians who lived and worked there.
-Meshal came to the fore after Iraq invaded Kuwait in 1990 and moved to Jordan where he took over the operation of the Hamas bureau in the capital Amman where he became the Party’s local chairman.
+Mr. Meshal became increasingly involved with Hamas over the next few years, coming to the fore after Iraq invaded Kuwait in 1990.
+He moved to Jordan where he took over the operation of the Hamas bureau in the capital Amman, becoming the Party’s local chairman.

-Meshaal went to Qatar and in 2001 moved to Syria, where Hamas' Political Bureau was based until January 2012.
+Meshal survived an Israeli assassination attempt in 1997.
+His life was literally saved by Jordan's King Hussein, who was outraged by the attack and demanded the Israeli Goverment hand over the antidote.
+In the late 1990s, King Hussein's son and successor, King Abdullah, closed down the Hamas office in Amman after which Meshal went to Qatar.
+In 2001, he moved to Syria, where Hamas' Political Bureau was based until January 2012.
 It was then announced that Hamas left Syria as a protest against the violence Syria’s President Bashar al-Assad has used against the popular uprising in his country that started in March 2011, even though Assad has played as a host to exiled Palestinian leaders for years.

 Dr Barghouti was Mr Abbas's main challenger as an independent candidate for the position of President in the 2005 elections, only after his jailed distant cousin Marwan Barghouti, withdrew his candidacy.
 He came second with a respectable 19.8% of the vote.
 Like Abbas, Dr Barghouti sought an Israeli withdrawal from the Gaza Strip, the West Bank and also East Jerusalem, the release of Palestinian prisoners and campaigns for the right of Palestinian refugees to return to their homes.